JuliaArbTypes/ArbFloats.jl/README.md

 ####Compatable Packages

+**using ArbFloats # goes anywhere**
-DualNumbers, ForwardDiff, Plots, Quaternions, TaylorSeries, many others
+DualNumbers, ForwardDiff, Plots, Quaternions, others

 **using ArbFloats # goes last!**
+TaylorSeries, others

 If you have a package that accepts AbstractFloats or Reals and does not "just work" with ArbFloats, please note it as an issue.
 [Polynomials]